joylarkin/AI-Coding-Landscape/README.md

 - [Hivemind](https://apps.apple.com/us/app/hivemind-ai-chat-coding/id6446332488) - The fastest & easiest way to chat & code with any AI in one app
 - [Bloom](https://bloom.diy/) - YC backed, go from idea to native mobile app on your phone without writing a single line of code
 - [Vibe Code Go](https://vibecodego.com/) - YC backed, code from your phone, a mobile app for software engineers
+- [Variant](https://variant.ai/) - Gives your ideas room to grow...to branch, remix, and become what they're meant to be
+- [sleek.design](https://sleek.design/) - Design mobile apps in minutes

 ### Open Source AI App Builders
 - [Dyad](https://github.com/dyad-sh/dyad) - A local, open-source AI app builder